open-telemetry/opentelemetry-specification/specification/configuration/sdk-environment-variables.md

 configuration model.
 Implementations MAY provide a mechanism to customize the configuration model parsed from `OTEL_CONFIG_FILE`.

+Users are encouraged to use the `sdk-config.yaml` (TODO: Add link when available) as a starting point for `OTEL_CONFIG_FILE`.
+This file represents a common SDK configuration scenario, and includes environment variable substitution references to environment variables which are otherwise ignored.

 ## Language Specific Environment Variables

 To ensure consistent naming across projects, this specification recommends that language specific environment variables are formed using the following convention: